 According to a report by BARC India and Nielson, there has been a 30% increase in the time spent on education apps on smartphones since the lockdown.
 The Edtech sector worth Rs 15,000 crore, has been battling challenges with the low B2C market penetration.
 The current surge of usage is thus, proving to be pivotal.

 After the lockdown subsided, and the coronavirus became less active in terms of potency and the people affected, the edtech sector has been seeing a huge downfall.
 Layoffs or job cuts and decreased security now wrap the edtech domain.
-So, here's learning when Toppr was founded, how it has served in the pandemic, Toppr funding, Toppr business model, Toppr revenue, valuation and more.
+So, here's learning about when Toppr was founded, how it has served in the pandemic, Toppr's funding, Toppr's business model, Toppr revenue, valuation and more.

 Toppr - Company Highlights